TJHeuvel/tjheuvel.net/_posts/2016-02-17-unity-cross-fading-lod.md

 {% endhighlight %}

---- TODO: Mention screen space

-As our input we need the UV to sample the other textures, and in case we're fading we will also need the screen position.
-[This gif][screenspace-example]{:target="_blank"} shows what sampling a texture in screen space actually means.
-As you can see the texture doesn't move with our ferocious reptile, but instead is dependent on where it is on the screen.
+The `_NoiseTex` will be sampled in screenspace instead of using the UV of the object.
+[This gif][screenspace-example]{:target="_blank"} shows what sampling a texture in screen space actually means, as you can see the texture doesn't move with our ferocious reptile but instead is dependent on where it is on the screen.
+We do this so it works on every model, and is consistent when the camera moves around.
+In order to get the position on the screen we define the `float4 screenPos` variable as input, but only when we actually are fading.

 {% highlight C# %}